fadecut/fadecut/README.Debian.md

-# How to build a fadecut debian package
+# How to build fadecut for debian

 ## Prepare build environment